-There are differing vote requirements for the approval of the various proposals, as follows:
+There are different voting requirements for the approval of the various proposals, as follows:

-- Proposal One: The directors will be elected by a plurality vote of the shares of Common Stock.
-See Proposal One Election of Three Class III Directors Vote Required. - Proposals Two, Three and Four: The affirmative vote of a majority of votes cast on the proposal at the Annual Meeting of Stockholders is required to approve the Amendment No. 1 to the Cassava Sciences, Inc. 2018 Omnibus Incentive Plan, the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company and the non-binding advisory vote on the 2020 executive compensation.
+- · Proposal One: The directors will be elected by a plurality vote of the shares of Common Stock.
+See "Proposal One Election of Two Class I Directors Vote Required." - Proposals Two, Three and Four: The affirmative vote of a majority of votes cast on the proposal at the Annual Meeting is required to approve Amendment No. 1 to the Cassava Sciences, Inc. 2018 Omnibus Incentive Plan, the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company and the non-binding advisory vote on the 2021 executive compensation.
 Abstentions and broker non-votes, if any, will not be counted either for or against any of these proposals.